Bill Text: CA SB52 | 2023-2024 | Regular Session | Enrolled

 (1) Less than five years has elapsed since the date of the member’s appointment to the commission.

-(2) The election for that office will be conducted using district boundaries that were adopted by the commission on which the member served, and those district boundaries have not been subsequently readopted by a commission after the end of the member’s term on the commission.
+the commission on which the member served, and those district boundaries have not been subsequently readopted by a commission after the end of the member’s term on the commission.

 (c) For four years commencing with the date of the person’s appointment to the commission: